Frequently Asked Questions

 What scholarships are available for visually impaired students?

 Vision Forward Association has established a scholarship to benefit students who are blind and visually impaired in Wisconsin, with a preference to those living in Southeastern Wisconsin.
 Scholarship money may be used for education-related expenses, including tuition, technology (such as computers and software), books and classroom materials, and any other educational items approved by the Scholarship Committee.
-For more information and a scholarship application, contact Terri Davis, Executive Director, 414-615-0102 or .
+For more information and a scholarship application, contact Terri Davis, Executive Director, 414-615-0102 or email@example.com.

 The following organizations also offer scholarships to students who are blind or visually impaired.